sst2010/github-labels-batch-processing/labels-i-use.md

 	},
 	{
 		"name": "Status: Not Needed",
-		"description": "Either not useful or effective enough to be worked on or superceeded by other priorities", "color": "B9D9EB"
+		"description": "Either not useful or effective enough to be worked on or superseded by other priorities", "color": "B9D9EB"
 	},
 	{